vaibhav18matere/books/README.md

 your neighbor as you walk to your door, tipping the delivery man, saying goodnight to someone you love.
 All of that is philosophy.
 All of it is experience that brings meaning to the words.

+### 25th MARCH => WEALTH AND FREEDOM ARE FREE

+- “. . . freedom isn’t secured by filling up on your heart’s desire but by removing your desire.”